balena-io-experimental/balena-sound/README.md

 ## Contributing

 Do you want to help make balenaSound better?
-Take a look at our [Contributing Guide](https://sound.balenalabs.io/contributing).
+Take a look at our [Contributing Guide](https://sound.balenalabs.io/contributing)...we happily welcome PRs to this repo.
 Hope to see you around!

+If you want to find out a little bit more about how balenaSound works (for example how to add your own plugins) then have a look at our [Architecture Guide](https://sound.balenalabs.io/contributing/architecture/).

 ## License